louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Bob is using the RSA public key (e = 21, n = 187) and the correct corresponding private key for singing.
 Alice receives an unecrypted document M with a digital signature having the value 5.
 Alice is told that the message is signed by Bob.
 Explain how Alice will verify the signature, knowing that when applying the hash function to M, the hash code obtained is 82.
 For full marks use the square and multiply method where appropriate.
 (7 marks)

+# Past paper - 2010

+###Alice and Bob use RSA public-key cryptography.
+For his private key Bob chooses the prime numbers p = 11 and q = 17.
+For his public key he chooses the exponent e = 23.
+Compute Bob's private key and public key using either the extended Euclidean algorithm (for full marks) or any other method (for partial marks).

+###Using this setup, Alice wants to send Bob the message 3.
+How will she encrypt it?
+Use the square and multiply method (for full marks) or any other method for partial marks.

 # Past paper - 2011